int128/gradle-ssh-plugin/README.md

   * `session(remotes)` - Adds each session of remote hosts.
 If a list is given, sessions will be executed in order.
 Otherwise, order is not defined.

-#### Task specific settings

-Following properties are available:
-  * `dryRun` - Dry run flag.
-If true, performs no action.
-Default is according to the convention property.
-  * `outputLogLevel` - Log level of standard output for executing commands.
-Default is according to the convention property.
-  * `errorLogLevel` - Log level of standard error for executing commands.
-Default is according to the convention property.
-  * `encoding` - Encoding of input and output for executing commands.
-Default is according to the convention property.

-Also following method is available:
-  * `config(key: value)` - Adds an configuration entry.
-All configurations are given to JSch.
-This method overwrites entries if same defined in convention.

-Specification of the closure is defined in the [class SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).
-Note that the closure will be called in **evaluation** phase on Gradle.

-### Execute commands or transfer files
+### Execute a command

 In the `session` closure, following methods are available:
   * `execute(command)` - Executes a command.
 This method blocks until the command is completed and returns output of the command.
   * `executeSudo(command)` - Executes a command as sudo (prepends sudo -S -p).
 Used to support sudo commands requiring password.
 This method blocks until the command is completed and returns output of the command.
   * `executeBackground(command)` - Executes a command in background.
 Other operations will be performed concurrently.
   * `shell` - Opens a shell.
 This method blocks until the shell is finished.
 Note that you should provide termination input such as `exit` or `quit` with the interaction closure.
-  * `get(remote, local)` - Fetches a file or directory from remote host.
-  * `put(local, remote)` - Sends a file or directory to remote host.

 Also following property is available:
   * `remote` - Remote host of current session.
 (Read only)

-Specification of the closure is defined in the [interface OperationHandler](src/main/groovy/org/hidetake/gradle/ssh/api/OperationHandler.groovy).
+Specification of `session` closure is defined in the [interface OperationHandler](src/main/groovy/org/hidetake/gradle/ssh/api/OperationHandler.groovy).
 Note that the closure will be called in **execution** phase on Gradle.

-Above operations accepts option arguments.
+#### Execution settings

+These methods accept following settings as map:
-For instance, adding `pty: true` makes the channel to request PTY allocation (to execute sudo).
+  * `pty: true` - Requests PTY allocation (to execute sudo).
+Default is false.

-#### Handle result
+#### Handle the result

-Session operation methods will raise an exception if error occurs:
+These methods raise an exception and stop the Gradle if error occurs:
   * `execute` throws an exception if exit status of the remote command is not zero.
   * `executeSudo` throws an exception if exit status of the remote command is not zero, including sudo authentication failure.
   * `executeBackground` throws an exception if exit status of the remote command is not zero, but does not interrupt any other background operations.
 If any command cause error, the task will be failed.
   * `shell` throws an exception if exit status of the shell is not zero.
-  * `get` - throws an exception if error occurs.
-  * `put` - throws an exception if error occurs.

 These methods return value:
   * `execute` returns a string from standard output of the remote command.
 Line separators are converted to platform native.
   * `executeSudo` returns a string from standard output of the remote command, excluding sudo interactions.
 Line separators are same as above.

-#### Interact with stream
+#### Interact with the stream

 `execute` and `shell` method can take a closure for interaction.
 ```groovy